 The chief officer of police will need proof that all applicants can safely hold a firearms certificate.
 They need assurance that giving you the permit will not pose any danger to the peace or to public safety.

-Note: These 2017 licence fees are for England, Scotland, and Wales.
-As a rule, shotgun and firearms certificates are valid for 5 years from the date of issue or renewal.
+Note: The 2022 licence fees are for England, Scotland, and Wales.
+As a rule, when you apply for a shotgun and firearms certificate it will be valid for five (5) years from the date of issue or renewal.

 The chief officer of police may find a reason why you should not have a shotgun (e.g. under the Firearms Act).
-In this case, he will not grant or renew the licence.
+In this case, they will not grant or renew the licence.

 All shotgun and firearm certificates include a photograph of the permit holder.
 It also has information about the particular firearm(s) or shotgun(s) in their possession.